jasp-stats/jasp-desktop/Docs/development/jasp-guideline-translators.md

 - A component to define the user interface, written in the language [QML](https://en.wikipedia.org/wiki/QML).
 - A component to define the statistical analysis, written in the language [R](https://en.wikipedia.org/wiki/R_(programming_language)).

-For example, the `jaspAnova` module consists of the [jaspAnova-QML](https://hosted.weblate.org/projects/jasp/jaspanova-qml/) component for the interface and [`jaspAnova-R`](https://hosted.weblate.org/projects/jasp/jaspanova-r/) for the analysis code.
+For example, the `jaspAnova` module consists of the components [jaspAnova-QML](https://hosted.weblate.org/projects/jasp/jaspanova-qml/) for the interface and [jaspAnova-R](https://hosted.weblate.org/projects/jasp/jaspanova-r/) for the analysis code.
-Clicking on a component shows an overview of the current translation status, as shown in this screenshot:
+Clicking on a component shows an overview of the current translation status:

 <img src="https://static.jasp-stats.org/images/Weblate-component.png" height="250px" />

 ### Adding languages
-To add a new translation language to a component, click on the button *Start New Translation* and select from the list of available languages.
+To add a new translation language to a component, click on the button *Start New Translation* (see screenshot above) and select from the list of available languages.
 If you cannot find your language, please [report that to the JASP team](https://jasp-stats.org/feature-requests-bug-reports/).

 ### Contributing to existing languages